Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model

-We now present a brief overview of the obtained results and the structure of the paper.

-\cref{sec:exmp} presents {\em examples} which illustrate the results obtained in the article.
-These examples show the MAP obtained in various situations where the data comes from i.i.d. sampling.
-These examples show that this procedure may fail to produce reasonable results; for example, if the data is generated by a uniform distribution over a disc of radius $1$ and the within-cluster variance is $\sigma^2 I$, the procedure may partition the disc into an apparently arbitrary collection of convex sets if $\sigma$ is small.
-For large $\sigma$, it returns a single cluster.
-The examples are supported by numerical simulations, which are described in Supplement B.
+We now present a brief overview of the structure of the paper.
+In \cref{sec:mainres} we give key definitions and provide complete mathematical statements of the main results together with intuitive explanations. \cref{sec:exmp} presents examples which illustrate the results obtained in the article.
+These examples show the MAP clustering obtained in various situations where the data comes from i.i.d. sampling.
+They indicate that this procedure may fail to produce reasonable output.
+The examples are supported by numerical simulations, which are described in Supplement B. \cref{sec:basic} contains a detailed presentation of the asymptotic proposition together with some related developments.
+In \cref{sec:discuss} we state the open problems and plans for future work.

-In \cref{sec:prelim} we give key definitions (e.g. the Dirichlet Process, the Dirichlet Process mixture model, the Chinese Restaurant Process, the MAP partition).
-The section ends with the formula \eqref{eq:posterior} for the (not normalised) posterior probability over the space of partitions that is maximised by the MAP partition.

-Assume that the MAP procedure is applied where the sample size tends to $+\infty$. \cref{sec:basic} contains results that describe the behaviour of the resulting MAP divisions.
-The first significant result is \cref{prop:MAPconv} which states that the MAP partition divides data into clusters whose convex hulls are disjoint, with the possible exception of one data point.
-More formally, let $x_1,x_2,\ldots \in\R^d$ be the data sequence and $\hat{\cJ}_n(x_1,\ldots,x_n)$ be the MAP partition of $\{1,\ldots,n\}$ (for the model specification it is more convenient to consider partitioning of indices than the data themselves).